-Figure 2: Trenches, drill holes and surface gold anomalies - Plan view showing the location of BMDD001 and the BMDD002 cross section, within the context of the broader Bramaderos Main target.
-Higher grade gold domains at surface from trenching are shown (outlined in red and yellow) within the broader extensive gold-in-soil anomaly, suggesting significant target scale exists.
+Figure 1: Trenches, drill holes and surface gold anomalies - Plan view showing the location of BMDD001 and BMDD002 cross sections, within the context of the broader Bramaderos Main target.
+Higher gold domains at surface from trenching are shown within the broader extensive gold-in-soil anomaly, suggesting significant target scale exists.

-Figure 3: Trenches, drill holes, surface veining and 3-D magnetic body - Plan view showing the location of BMDD001 and the BMDD002 cross section, within the context of the broader Bramaderos Main target and specifically the relationship to a south to southeast-plunging magnetic body and a surface expression of mineralisation-related stockwork veining.
+Figure 2: Trenches, drill holes, surface veining and 3-D magnetic body - Plan view showing the location of BMDD001 and BMDD002 cross sections, within the context of the broader Bramaderos Main target and specifically the relationship to a southeast plunging magnetic body and a surface expression of mineralisation-related stockwork veining.